 The type of stroke you take when putting will also affect your stance.
 Some players swing the club more around, others are down the line, and, of course, there is the guy who invented his stroke.

 Before cutting your putter or purchasing one that is custom fit to your height, make sure to practice lots of strokes with your traditional swing.
 One of the best ways to become a great putter is to have confidence.
 If you don’t feel comfortable, you will not have confidence.

 Player height can be a very good indication of a proper putter length measurement.
 As mentioned before, it’s also important to ensure you are comfortable and in your traditional stance, but player height gives you a great starting point.
 As a general rule of thumb, most players currently use a putter that is too long for them.

 Walk into any golf store and see men’s putters sold at 34 and 35 inches.
 What you may not know is that the average putter length on tour is about 33.5 inches.
 You know just as well as I do that this is not because players on tour are shorter.
 Plenty of tall tour players that understand the benefit of getting their eyes over the ball at setup.

 Women’s putters are almost always sold standard in 33 inches.
 Most will need to get their putter cut down to the proper length.
 I hope that in the coming years, we will see more progress with custom putters and easier accessibility to 31 and 32-inch putters for all players.

 Check out the great video below on how to measure the putter correctly.

 The actual process of measuring your putter is not a difficult one.
-Finding the correct length for yourself, and the perfect putter for your stroke can be a bigger project.
+Finding the right length for yourself and the perfect putter for your stroke can be a bigger project.

 Any professional club fitter will tell you that the most important part of finding the perfect putter for your game is the length.